MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/reconnect-inactive-or-soft-deleted-mailboxes-to-ad.md

 > [!NOTE]
 > This process also works for soft-deleted mailboxes if they connect to a new on-premises AD account.
 The `SoftDeletedMailbox` parameter should be used to replace the `InactiveMailboxOnly` parameter.

-1. Run the following command to obtain inactive mailbox attributes from Exchange Online powershell:
+1. Run the following command to obtain inactive mailbox attributes from Exchange Online PowerShell:

     ```powershell
     $InactiveMailbox = Get-Mailbox -InactiveMailboxOnly -Identity <identity of inactive mailbox>